sense 1v

 🔊

-Conditional mood (Condizionale) of the verb cassàre
+condizionale cassare.
+Conditional mood of the verb cassare

 Tempo semplice